-Breakfast/Brunch in NOLA
+Breakfast/Brunch in New Orleans

 - Ruby Slipper Cafe (French Quarter): Rich, indulgent, deliciousness.
 Definitely go for the Bananas Foster Pain Perdu.
 And if you have someone to split with, the Eggs Cochon, BBQ Shrimp and Grits, or the Chicken St. Charles are great for your second dish.
 I love brunching at Ruby’s.
 Can you tell?

 - Surrey’s Cafe and Juice Bar (Lower Garden District): A Magazine-Street-must!
 Surrey’s is NOLA’s oldest organic juice bar, but their food is equally loved by locals and tourists alike.
 Try the Shrimp and Grits, the Banana Pancake (it’s HUGE!), Corned Beef Hash, or the Crab Meat Omelette.